 Most of us are able to take off for festivals, family functions and holidays; however, Velusamy and his brethren have to work on most holidays as vegetable don’t stop growing and a break in delivery would lose them their market.
 Let us salute these indomitable farmers and their families for feeding as day after day!

-However , the situation in Indian farms is grim.
+However, the situation in Indian farms is grim.
 The farms that feed us have become the killing fields for the farmers.
-Farmer suicides has crossed the heart-rending figure of 3,00,000 and continues unabated.
+Farmer suicides have crossed the heart-rending figure of 3,00,000 and continue unabated.
 One of my colleagues back from Mandya, where many sugarcane farmers killed themselves in the last month.
 Ninge Gowda was the first, he set fire to his sugarcane fields and burnt to death.
 It is indeed a sad commentary on our society when our farmers feel such despair.

 At this juncture your being part of Bio Basics ( or any other organic venture), which is one among the many many nano social ventures trying to provide a sustainable livelihood to farmers and safe food to consumers , is noteworthy and we would like to thank you on behalf of us and our farmers like Velusamy, Arun, Govindaraj, Thangavel Ayya.